reality full stop.

 What strikes me now about that moment is its inherent foresight.
 That I anticipated this moment of articulation to occur while ‘being’ in that particular present.
 That articulation of bareness of reality is only ever withheld, and occasionally spewed forth in moments like this.
 I had understood then that the very epiphany I was not having then, would be, and only ever can be had in articulation where it will be reinvented, re-realised, and reimbursed in full.
 And that is the way that one learns in life; even during the most testing, enduring phases of life, we only ever look forward, for that is the only direction we are offered.
 We are allowed the present so as to plan our futures, to lament our predictions and potentials.
 The present exists only for grieving our lack of immediacy.
 In reflection of that walk, I feel now that truth exists only at the moment of articulation, in instantitiation and through a revisioning of the past.
 Our actions are only ever understandable in instances and thereby justifiable only in lies through our (hi)stories.
 I bring this up as I wish to discuss my decision to take up Medicine as a profession.

 In no way did I take this decision lightly; I knew the implications and responsibilities, foremost for my life, and also for others’, in which I would necessarily have an impact in this profession.
 However, as unfashionable for a Medical student to admit as it is, I must add that Medicine is not my passion.
 I did not have a moment of clarity or a sudden thunderbolt, which pulled me towards the field; I do not consider this to be it.
-(I am almost, tentatively, hesitantly, certainly unsure, that there is much more to life than this, and I plan to find out where it is and why it has not been talking to me).
+(I am almost, tentatively, hesitantly, certainly sure, that there is much more to life than this, and I plan to find out where it is and why it has not been talking to me).
 I personally am of the opinion that this admission, as filled with guilt as it is, will help me ‘be’ a better Health Practitioner.
 To connect the dots with the earlier mentioned performativity (that is, lying), I argue (with myself of course!) that to be feigning is more sincere and fruitful an endeavour than to ‘being’.
 However it is not passive feigning, not one rooted in self-deceit, but rather it is one anchored into an ideal.
 A conscious acceptance forthright of one’s limitations is better than the deceit of ‘being’, as that is not a true option, it’s a delusion - a delusion which leads to apathy and self-aggrandisation.
 Thus, for me, I realised ‘then’ (that which I already knew) that to be a good, responsible, societally acceptable Medical Practitioner, I would have to live up to, and construct myself as an ideal.
 The effort will be ever frustrating, and failing, but at the same time, it will be sincere and disillusioned.
 To maintain a measure of distance is perhaps the most important trait of a prospective Medical Practitioner - one acutely aware of his determinants and relations to the past.
-One who is able to see the underlying structures lining his actions, as relative to, and independent of, his past.
+One who is able to see the underlying structures lining his actions, as relative to, and independent of, his past. un

 Thus, even as exemplified by this exercise, we realise that to articulate now is to realise in this instant that the past binds us in uncertain ways.
 It is relevant only insofar as we may choose to refer to it for the sake of narrative.
 A real sense of responsibility thus dawns upon me in this recognition.
 This responsibility is at once fleeting, freeing and somewhat disturbing.
 A sense of personal responsibility means that it is not sufficient to refer to ones history as causative of one’s decisions.
 This is more so important in terms of perceptions; all that we ever offer to the world will be judged in isolation, in instances.
 This is not simply because people fail to understand context, but more so because the concept of context itself is inherently unstable.